-The Computer-Based Math™ (CBM) Education Summit has become the major hub for a fundamental change to math education.
+The Computer-Based Math™ (CBM) Education Summit has become the major hub for a fundamental change to maths education.

-This year's event is cohosted by UNICEF to answer the question, "how do we deliver improved life opportunities worldwide by cooperating on a fundamental rethink of the math curriculum?"
-It will bring together a broad cross section of leaders from industry, technology, education, and governments from a range of countries.
+The 2013 event was cohosted by UNICEF to answer the question, how do we deliver improved life opportunities worldwide by cooperating on a fundamental rethink of the maths curriculum?
+It brought together a broad cross section of leaders from industry, technology, education, and governments from a range of countries.

 Minister of Education and Research, Estonia